lauritssn/ubuntu-automation/README.md

 # Ubuntu 24.04 Server Automation

 This project provides a comprehensive automation suite for Ubuntu 24.04 server installation and hardening.
-It transforms a fresh Ubuntu server into a secure, production-ready system with modern security practices, monitoring tools, and optional services like Docker and Wireguard VPN.
+It transforms a fresh Ubuntu server into a secure, production-ready system with modern security practices, monitoring tools, and optional services like Podman and Wireguard VPN.

 ## 🎯 Overview